-Alternative algorithms for finding the optimal QUBO solution, such as QAOA (the Quantum

-Approximate Optimization Algorithm (QAOA) [21], were briefly investigated and were found to lead to significantly worse performance.
-A dedicated optimisation and characterisation of the results of such algorithm alternative algorithms is left to future work.
+Alternative algorithms for finding the optimal QUBO solution, such as the Quantum Approximate Optimization Optimisation Algorithm (QAOA) [21], were briefly investigated and were found to lead to significantly worse performance.
+A dedicated optimisation and characterisation of the results of such alternative algorithms is left to future work.

-156 4.2.
+158 4.2.
 Quantum graph neural network

-This approach is based on a graph neural network (NNGNN) [22, 23] that consists of both 157 classical NN neural network layers and quantum circuits.
-The graph is constructed from 158 doublets, where the hits are nodes and the connections between the hits are edges.
-All nodes 159 of consecutive layers are connected and only the ones that satisfy the pre-selection criteria are 160 kept.
-The quantum graph neural network (QGNN) model follows the implementation of Ref.
-[11] 161 and consists of three networks.
-The First, the InputNet takes the input node features, i.e. the 162 three spatial coordinates, and produces hidden node features.
-For this purpose, a single fully 163 connected NN-neural network layer that has 10 neurons with a tanh activation function is used.
-164 The Second, the EdgeNet takes all connected node pairs as input and produces a scalar edge 165 feature for each of them using a sigmoid activation function.
-This will later be the prediction 166 score of the model for each doublet, as this model is essentially a segment classifier.
-Circuit 10 167 with two layers and 10 qubits is selected for this task based on previous work [11].
-The Third, 168 the NodeNet considers each node and nodes that are connected to it to its connecting nodes to 169 update the hidden node features.
-The architecture of the NodeNet is similar to EdgeNet, but it 170 uses the tanh activation function for the last layer, as the NodeNet is an intermediate step, and 171 sigmoid activation functions are known to lead to vanishing gradients.
-172
+This approach is based on a graph neural network (GNN) [22, 23] that consists of both classical 159 neural network layers and quantum circuits.
+The graph is constructed from doublets, where the 160 hits are nodes and the connections between the hits are edges.
+All nodes of consecutive layers are 161 connected and only the ones that satisfy the pre-selection criteria are kept.
+The quantum graph 162 neural network (QGNN) model follows the implementation of Ref.
+[11] and consists of three 163 networks.
+First, the InputNet takes the input node features, i.e. the three spatial coordinates, 164 and produces hidden node features.
+For this purpose, a single fully connected neural network 165 166 layer that has 10 neurons with a tanh activation function is used.
+Second, the EdgeNet takes all connected node pairs as input and produces a scalar edge feature for each of them using a sigmoid 167 activation function.
+This will later be the prediction score of the model for each doublet, as this 168 model is essentially a segment classifier.
+Circuit 10 with two layers and 10 qubits is selected for 169 this task based on previous work [11].
+Each layer of this circuit uses R_Y gates and linear CNOT 170 entanglers between all possible pairs of qubits.
+Third, the NodeNet considers each node and 171 its connecting nodes to update the hidden node features.
+The architecture of the NodeNet is 172 similar to EdgeNet, but it uses the tanh activation function for the last layer, as the NodeNet is 173 an intermediate step, and sigmoid activation functions are known to lead to vanishing gradients.
 The quantum graph neural network (QGNN) model first starts with the InputNet.
 Then, the EdgeNet and the NodeNet are applied alternately four times to allow the node features to be updated using farther nodes, as determined in a scan of the optimal model parameters.
 At the end, the EdgeNet is applied one last time to obtain the predictions for each doublet connection.
-Finally, the edges are discarded if the prediction value is less than 0.5 and the rest are retained and used to form track candidates.
+Finally, the edges are discarded if the prediction value is less than a fixed threshold (chosen to be 0.5 in our simulations) and the rest are retained and used to form track candidates.